rubickcz/dotfiles/README.md

 ```

 #### Mouse/touchpad settings
-If you are not satisfied with mouse behavior, you can customize it for your machine in `~/.xinitrc` and `~/.imwheelrc` files.
+If you are not satisfied with mouse behavior, you can customize it in `~/.xinitrc` and `~/.imwheelrc` files.

 ## Post install (machine specific)